Valley of the Dinosaurs: Plot

-Science professor John Butler and his family - wife Kim, teenage daughter Katie, young son Greg, and dog Digger - are on a rafting trip along the Amazon River in an uncharted river canyon when their raft hits a rock and capsizes.
+Science professor John Butler and his family – wife Kim, wisecracking teenage daughter Katie, young son Greg, and dog Digger – are on a rafting trip along the Amazon River in an uncharted river canyon when their raft hits a rock and capsizes.
 They are swept through a cavern and caught in a whirlpool.

 Upon resurfacing, they find themselves in a mysterious realm where humans coexist with various prehistoric creatures, including dinosaurs.
 The Butlers meet and befriend a clan of Neanderthal cavepeople led by Gorok, his wife Gara, their teenage son Lok, and their young daughter Tana.
 Gorok and his family have a pet of their own in the form of a baby Stegosaurus named Glump.
 Gorok's family saved the Butlers' upon their first arrival.

 Gorok's family aid the Butlers' efforts to find a means of returning home.
 For their own part, John and his family do what they can to make the Neanderthals' daily lives easier.
-Examples of such included introducing Gorok's family to basic technology, such as simple machines - particularly the lever and the wheel - sailboats and windmills.
+Examples of such included introducing Gorok's family to basic technology, such as simple machines (particularly the lever and the wheel), sailboats and windmills.